By Dr. Andrea Little Limbago, Interos VP of Research & Analysis

 Supply chains are complex socio-technical networks, but unfortunately old paradigms focused largely on the enterprise continue to prevail.
 A recent Gartner report noted the ongoing commitment to dominant risk paradigms, concluding that “Traditional approaches fail because they can’t effectively deal with fast-moving and interconnected risks.”

-Gaining this visibility will require a combination of socio-technical solutions and is essential for both assessing risk as well as responding to compromises.
+Gaining this visibility will require a combination of socio-technical solutions and is essential for both assessing risk and responding to compromises.
 From policies focused on incentivizing information sharing to the pursuit of collaboration among digital democracies, governance and cooperation are foundational to security and democracy in the digital era.
 At the same time, technical solutions similarly are foundational.
 Facilitated human-computer interaction to better explore dependencies and concentration risks within your supply chain, for instance, can help surface underlying vulnerabilities across your supply chain.
-Borrowing from the widespread insights gained from social network analysis, these same models reframe risk beyond the enterprise level and help organizations gain visibility of the extended supply chain network.
+Borrowing from the widespread insights gained from social network analysis, these same models reframe risk beyond the enterprise level and help organizations gain visibility into the extended supply chain network.

-In It to Win It, Together
+Cyber Security Resilience: In It to Win It, Together

 As we close out a tumultuous and challenging year, 2020 seems destined to be grouped among the likes of 1945 and 1989 as an inflection point in the global order.
-Economic nationalism, a Balkanized internet, great power tensions, and minor power territorial conflicts all reflect a technology and ideologically fractured world order.
+Economic nationalism, a Balkanized internet, great power tensions, and minor power territorial conflicts all reflect a technologically and ideologically fractured world order.
 Despite these threats to globalization, global trade and interdependencies will continue, requiring imaginative and collaborative approaches to operational resilience across the entire supply chain network.

 It likely will be quite some time before the full ramifications of the SolarWinds compromise are fully understood.
 But one thing is clear – these risks are shared and propagate across partner organizations and the entire socio-technical global supply chain.
 As digital authoritarianism continues to spread, no organization is an island.
 Defeating these threats requires a paradigm shift toward collective defenses and reimagining how digital democracies – including both the private and public sector – can together gain visibility and protect not only our most sensitive data and bottom lines, but our national and economic security as well.